 This is what you need to do to avoid termites in mulch.

-It is now evident that mulch will not attract pests, particularly termites, but it will help the colony in thriving if it is already present.
+Mulch will not attract pests, particularly termites, but it will help the colony thrive if it is already present.
 This can be avoided by following the following advice:

 - Use mulch from a reputable vendor.